Dogfight 1942

 Dogfight 1942 is a combat flight simulation action video game both developed and published by City Interactive Games.
-The game was released on September 5, 2012, worldwide, for the Xbox 360 and PlayStation 3 and on September 21, 2012, worldwide, for Windows via Steam.
+It was released on September 5, 2012 worldwide for Xbox 360 and PlayStation 3 and on September 21, 2012 worldwide for Windows via Steam.

 The game is based on various battles taking place during World War II.
-The game is also the fifth and final game in the Combat Wings video game series.
+It is the fifth and final game in the Combat Wings video game series.

 Gameplay

 Throughout Dogfight 1942, players navigate through missions using controls designed to accommodate various skill levels, allowing for responsive maneuverability during combat encounters.
 Tactics such as evasion, targeting, and precise aiming play a crucial role in overcoming adversaries in intense aerial engagements.
 The game's missions cover a wide range of scenarios, from engaging in dogfights against enemy fighters to executing precision bombing runs on strategic targets, providing players with a diverse and immersive gameplay experience.